Letter from the Program Director

 Welcome to the University of Washington Primary Care Sports Medicine Fellowship!

 Thank you for taking a look at our sports medicine fellowship at the University of Washington.
-I am thrilled to be the program director during a time of exciting growth in the field of sports medicine.
+My name is Dave Siebert, and I am thrilled to be the program director during a time of exciting growth in the field of sports medicine.
 Sports medicine physicians are taking on leadership roles throughout the country, in local communities, as team physicians, and as advocates for health and wellness.
-I am excited to invite you to review this website and evaluate our program as you consider your own fellowship opportunities in the coming months.
+I am excited to invite you to review this website and evaluate our program as you consider your own fellowship opportunities.
 The UW Primary Care Sports Medicine Fellowship trains leaders in the field of sports medicine by emphasizing leadership, providing a robust athletic coverage experience (collegiate varsity and club sports, professional, and high school), developing a robust scholarship foundation, and delivering comprehensive and innovative clinical and procedural experience.
-We are happy to consider applicants with core training in family medicine, internal medicine, and pediatrics and offer 2 fellowship spots (one FM/IM & one Pediatric).
+We are happy to consider applicants with core training in family medicine, internal medicine, and pediatrics, and we offer 2 fellowship spots (one FM/IM & one pediatric).

 The University of Washington Sports Medicine Fellowship delivers a broad and comprehensive training to its fellows.
-This is a program in which cutting edge techniques such as musculoskeletal ultrasound, Platelet Rich Plasma (PRP), percutaneous tenotomy (Tenex), and selective peripheral nerve hydrodissection are taught alongside such core skills as physical assessment, casting and splinting, radiographic interpretation, and joint injections.
+We have multiple longitudinal diagnostic ultrasound courses, and our fellows routinely graduate having completed hundreds of ultrasound-guided procedures, such platelet rich plasma (PRP) injections, percutaneous tenotomy (Tenex), and peripheral nerve hydrodissections.
+These procedures are taught alongside such core skills such as the musculoskeletal physical examination, casting and splinting, radiographic interpretation, and joint injections.
 You will participate in scholarship opportunities alongside some of the most prolific sports medicine researchers in the country.
 You will be afforded an opportunity to present your research to a national audience and develop a scholarship portfolio that may well drive forward your career.

 As a fellow at the UW, you’ll be afforded the opportunity to care for the wounded athlete, the weekend warrior, and the most elite of athletes in this active part of the country.
 You will care for athletes of all ages, abilities, and interests.
-You we be integrally involved in the care of collegiate athletes, working with sports such as UW football, track, cross country, softball, and basketball teams.
-You will serve as a medical director of mass endurance events such as The Seattle Marathon.
+You will serve as a co-medical director of mass endurance events such as The Seattle Marathon.
 These experiences will provide you with the skills and confidence to take on the challenges of your own career.

 Sincerely,